|

 Soldering irons!
 Circuits!
 Stained glass, wood kits, and more!
 Bring your projects or work on some of our offerings in this friendly and helpful environment.

-Dot Outdoor play session To Programming Grid
+Outdoor play session

 time: Saturday, 3:00 - 4:15 pm